brendanb627/hubspot-lambda-secrets-demo/README.md

  > [!NOTE]
  >#### Nothing will integrate into hubspot without the following changes:
- - Add 'platformr_orgid' to the contact properties
+ - Add 'company_orgid' to the contact properties
- - Add 'platformr_orgid', 'platformr_aws_account_id', 'platformr_product_id' and 'platformr_product_name' to the company properties
+ - Add 'company_orgid', 'company_aws_account_id', 'company_product_id' and 'company_product_name' to the company properties

  > [!NOTE]
  >#### You can add custom properties by going to Hubspot > CRM, choose contact or company table, click Actions > Edit Properties > Add Property.
 All properties above require single-line text field type